Mockingjay-liu/RAEA-model-for-Entity-Alignment/README.md

 Then, ensemble the channels and valid the performance on the test set: `python ensemble_subgraphs.py`

-The hyperparameters we use are set to the default value.
+The hyperparameters we use are set to the default values.

 You can change the value of hyperparameters.
 For example, the command for training `python train_subgraph.py --dataset DBP15k/zh_en --gpu_id 0 --nega_sample_num 15` defines the `dataset`, `gup_id` and `nega_sample_num`